-Other Financial Terms and Conditions Full and timely payments are required on any agreed upon deposit, tuition, and other fees incidental to enrollment, payable through SmartTuition.com.
-Late payment fees (\$40) are assessed on the 5th of each month for tuition due on the 1st.
-It is recommended to remit tuition through autodraft of a bank account as there are no fees associated with that form of payment.
-Please note that mail-in payments should be sent early to allow for five days processing time and must include family ID on check payments.
-A convenience fee (2.7%) is assessed with each use of credit/debit card.
+Other Financial Terms and Conditions Full and timely payments are required on any agreed upon deposit, tuition, and other fees incidental to enrollment, payable through Bright wheel.
+Late payment fees (\$40) are assessed on the 4th of each month for tuition due on the 1st.
 A charge (\$30) will be assessed for returned checks or insufficient funds.
-Follow-up calls or emails for late payments from Smart Tuition may be expected.
 Payments not received within fifteen (15) days of the due date may result in the exclusion of children from attendance until the past due amount is current.
 Exclusion will not excuse any payments owed to the School.
 If full payment is not received within thirty (30) days of the due date, the School reserves the right to terminate the enrollment and may send the amount due for legal collection.
 Any delay of the School to impose any of these fees or take any of these steps will not waive its right to take such actions thereafter.
-Parent Handbook Each family will receive an Alden Montessori School Parent Handbook.
-Please read all this information carefully, so that all school policies may be followed for the safety, health and education of the students.
-SmartTuition SmartTuition is a web based platform for paying school tuition and fees.
+Brightwheel - School Management System Brightwheel is a web-based platform for paying school tuition and fees.
 It's easy to use, intuitive interface, and responsive design is critical for today's active families.
 Your financial data is of highest priority.
 Physical, electronic, and procedural safeguards provide security you can trust.
 Data is transmitted using 256-bit encryption-the financial institution standard.
 Their solutions are PCI-DSS compliant.
-Smart Tuition significantly reduces the administrative work involved in collecting tuition.
+Brightwheel significantly reduces the administrative work involved in collecting tuition.
 This reduction in workload frees up busy staff to address other priorities and allows school leaders to focus on educating children.
-Smart Tuition is in response to parent requests for modern payment methods, including online payments, payments by phone and a secure way to allow families to schedule one-time and recurring payments from both bank accounts and credit cards.
-More than one-third of all phone calls come in to Smart Tuition's Customer Service team after 6 p.m. local time for the family calling.
+SmartCare is in response to parent requests for modern payment methods and a secure way to allow families to schedule one-time and recurring payments from both bank accounts and credit cards.
 Schools and parents appreciate the always-available Customer Service.
-Please know that it takes one day for your auto draft or credit/card to post.
-Payment Options Invoices are mailed to families on the 10th of the month before tuition is due.
+Payment Options Invoices are emailed to families on three days before tuition is due and is billed based on the tuition agreement signed by the parent.
 Tuition is due on the first of each month.
-SmartTuition will assess a late fee on midnight of the 4th.
-This is a fee assessed by SmartTuition and not Alden Montessori.
-Alden cannot remove late fees for families who pay their account late.
-Mail in Payments Parents may mail payments directly to SmartTuition.
-In the memo field, put your Familiy ID number.
-Please allow for mail and processing.
-Auto Draft Auto draft is a great option as there is no fee.
-Parents may login and give SmartTuition their permission to auto draft from their checking account.
-Please provide bank routing number and checking account number.
-Accounts will be drafted on the 1st of the month.
-Credit or Debit Cards Parents may also pay SmartTuition by credit or debit cards for a 2.7% convenience fee.
-Be sure to have your Family ID handy when you call.
-This may also be set up to automatically charge by logging in to SmartTuition and selecting this option.
+Brightwheel will assess a late fee on midnight of the 4th.
+A one time courtesy late fee removal is possible upon request, but will not be given to families that consistenly pay late.
+In-School Payments Parents may bring a check to school and place in the tuition box.
+Please make sure it is in the box on the 1st of each month to allow time to collect the check and apply it to your account.
+Auto-Draft from Checking Account Auto-draft is a great option and is only sixty cents per transaction.
+Parents may login and provide Brightwheel with their banking information to auto-draft from their checking account.
+Accounts will be drafted on the 1st of each month.
+Credit or Debit Cards Parents may also pay tuition with credit or debit cards for a 2.9% convenience fee.
+This may also be set up to automatically charge by logging in to Brightwheel and selecting this option.